 Hostels are, of course, cheaper, but a private room with a shared bathroom will still cost around €100 per night.
 A bed in a dorm room also averages around €30 per night, per person, although there are definitely cheaper options out there.See the highest rated hostels in Ireland

 Budget to spend around €550 for two for a week in Ireland.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around €60 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around €40 for two, with cheaper meals available (especially for lunch) for around €15 each.

 Assuming that you’ll be eating out some of the time, budget at least €50 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around €6 for a 500ml bottle and good bottle of wine is around €12, although you can always find cheaper options in the supermarket.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around €6 for a 500ml bottle and good bottle of wine is around €12, from a shop, although there are cheaper options available.
 Milk typically costs around €1.2 for a two-litre bottle and you can expect to pay around €3.5 for a cappuccino from a local café.

 Getting around Ireland is easiest with a train.
 Transport costs fluctuate depending how much you travel, but budgeting around €240 for two per week is a good starting point.
 This should allow you to take a couple of intercity train routes.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.

 A lot of the best things to do in Ireland are free.
 However, there definitely are some attractions that cost money – entry fees to a museum or an art gallery are usually around €8 - €20 per person.
 If you want to do organised day trips or join smaller tour groups to learn more about some of the sites, budget around €100 per activity per person.